Your donation makes a difference

 Research is everything

 We're playing a numbers game - more awareness brings about better opportunities for diagnosis and the more numerous we are, the louder we can shout.
 From talking to our members, we're sure that superficial siderosis isn't as rare as first thought, it's just difficult to diagnose and not enough doctors know about it.

 We can't do it with goodwill alone

-The majority of the grants we make go to research, in particular to Dr Levy's studies at Johns Hopkins.
-If you're activity engaged in research or you have a proposal underway, please contact us for more information about The Silent Bleed's grant making policy.
+The majority of the grants we make go to research, in particular to Dr Levy's studies at Massachusettes General.
+If you're actively engaged in research or you have a proposal underway, please contact us for more information about The Silent Bleed's grant-making policy.